 22. Fullmetal Alchemist: Brotherhood (64 Episodes)

 If you’re looking for a long-running anime that has absolutely no fillers at all, then ‘Fullmetal Alchemist: Brotherhood’ is your best option.
 A lot of times, adaptations are not able to live to the standards of their source material and that’s mainly because a lot of anime creators keep the original work as an afterthought.
 ‘Fullmetal Alchemist: Brotherhood‘ proves that staying loyal to the source material can produce some wonderful results.
 Undoubtedly, it takes away the title of one of the best anime out there by excelling in pretty much every aspect and rarely leaving room for anything that would be considered to be a flaw.
+You can stream the series on Hulu.

 21. Monster (74 Episodes)